A thin crispy crust, sweet creamy guava and melted salty cheese in a roll that will leave you craving for more.

 - 3 tablespoons of cold water (you may need a bit more)

-- 4 tablespoons of vegetable oil (canola, corn or soy), divided
+- 4 tablespoons vegetable oil (like coconut), divided

 - 1 teaspoon of salt